Lord Charles Hay

 Lord Charles Hay (c.
-1700 – 1 May 1760) was a soldier of the British Army who saw service in the Anglo-Spanish War, the Wars of the Polish and Austrian Successions, and the Seven Years' War.
+1700 – 1 May 1760) was a British Army officer who saw service in the Anglo-Spanish War, the Wars of the Polish and Austrian Successions, and the Seven Years' War.
 He combined this with a political career, sitting for a time as a member of parliament.

 Born into the nobility, the younger son of a marquess, Hay entered the army and rose through the ranks, seeing action in some of the European campaigns of the Anglo-Spanish War and the War of the Polish Succession.
 He won particular renown during the War of the Austrian Succession, when he commanded some of the regiments involved in the fighting.
 He saw action at the Battles of Dettingen and Fontenoy, distinguishing himself in the latter with an encounter with a French regiment, that was later remarked upon by Voltaire.
 His political career was also turbulent, at times spent in opposition to the Administration.
 It ended after a period of apparent mental instability, and he did not seek re-election.
 Further military promotions nevertheless followed.

 Hay was appointed to an important command early in the Seven Years' War, to be part of a force sent to capture Louisbourg, but the commanders vacillated and Hay became discontent.
 He was overheard making opprobrious remarks about the conduct of the campaign, and was arrested.
 He spent some time waiting for a ship to be able to return to England, and on arriving there, demanded a court-martial to investigate the facts.
 The court-martial referred its decision to the king, but Hay died suddenly in 1760, before it could be announced.